 Logan enrolled in the Canadian Outdoor Leadership Training program based on Vancouver Island in 2011.
 During the course he developed skills in sea kayaking, whitewater kayaking, flatwater canoeing and whitewater canoeing.
-He completed the course and now has his Assistant Guide Certification with the Sea Kayak Guides Alliance of BC.
-Since then Logan has spent much time kayaking for pleasure, but it is only in the past few years that he begun guiding Nova Scotia kayaking tours with Cape LaHave Adventures.
+He has his Assistant Guide Certification with the Sea Kayak Guides Alliance of BC and Paddle Canada Level 2 Skills.
+Logan has spent much time kayaking for pleasure, and in the past few years, guiding Nova Scotia kayaking and SUP tours with Cape LaHave Adventures.

 Robert started paddling kayaks in 1992 and initially paddled only white water.
 In about 2005 he started paddling sea kayaks and decided teaching and guiding would be a good way of staying out of trouble during retirement.
 He now holds Paddle Canada level 3 skills and level 1 instructor and British Canoe Union Sea Kayak 4* leader award, coastal navigation certificate and wilderness first aid.